akmsftdev/azureblobsample-managed-id/readme.md

     ```shell
     mvn clean package
     ```
-5. Deploy the application to Azure using the following command
+5. Deploy the application to Azure using the following command, this is using the optional maven plugin to deploy to Azure App service, you may also use the Azure CLI to deploy the web app
     ```
     mvn azure-webapp:deploy
     ```